MrMicky-FR/FastInv/README.md

 ```

 #### Create an inventory class
-Now you can create an inventory by make a class that extends `FastInv`, add items in the constructor.
+Now you can create an inventory by make a class that extends `FastInv`, and add items in the constructor.
 You can also override `onClick`, `onClose` and `onOpen` if you need

 Just small example: